tektechnologies/Instructor-Prep/201/class-12.md

 allPizzas[0].name
 allPizzas[1].name
 allPizzas[2].name
-- but we dont want to write all that out, but there is a better way to go about it, lets look at how we can write this code better.
+- but we don't want to write all that out, but there is a better way to go about it, lets look at how we can write this code better.
 - Lets make a function. getPizzaNameArray
 - needs to return an array.